Hi-Tek Naturals Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The seventh ingredient lists duck meal, yet another high protein meat concentrate.
+The seventh ingredient is duck meal, another high protein meat concentrate.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.